Shubh2-0/Marathon/README.md

 Please ensure that any contributions adhere to the existing code style and follow good software development practices.

-## 📝 License

-This project is licensed under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute the code for both commercial and non-commercial purposes.

 ## 🙏 Acknowledgments

 - This problem is a common type of DSA question, and the solution provided here is a general approach.
 Different optimizations or variations